kumori-systems/dashboard/README.md

     OverView
         - Las cards deberían de estar en horizontal, por lo menos hasta un grupo de 2.
         - Eventos asíncronos en vuex.
+        - Añadir icono flotante '+' con las opciones desplegables:
+            -> Deploy a new HTTP Entrypoint
+            -> Deploy a new Web Service
+            -> Deploy a new service (advanced mode)